 The Constitution will be renewed every 10 years, with the involvement of the public, patients and staff.

-Please see link below for full information on how Dr Hadley-Brown and Partners will implement the constitution at School Lane Surgery.
+Please see link below for full information on how we will implement the constitution at School Lane Surgery.

 NHS Constitution SLS